kxk302/non-B_gfa/gfa_README.txt

 ├── Pongo_pygmaeus
 └── Symphalangus_syndactylus

 4. Run ./scripts/run_nBMSTs.sh.
-This script calls ./scripts/run_nBMST.sh for each species and for chrX and chrY.
+This script calls ./scripts/run_nBMST.sh for each species and each chromosome.
    The output files are moved from <MyWorkspace>/non-B_gfa directory to the output folder.